Globalstars call for projects with Taiwan

 - Is the project recommended for public investment (yes or no)?

 Experts will list three positive and negative points to your application and finally state whether they recommend your project for public investment.

 Your national funding body may carry out a further evaluation (performed by the national project coordinator and technical experts) according to national rules before allocating funds to successful applicants.

-- Contact your funding body using the form below to discuss your project idea, financial viability, eligibility and procedures.
+- Contact your national funding body using the contact form on Eureka’s website to discuss your project idea, financial viability, eligibility and additional procedures.

 - Create an account on our application portal (one per consortium) and select the funding opportunity you want to apply to.